-Tickets for infants traveling on the parent’s lap or in a bassinet are discounted from the full adult fare.
+Tickets for infants travelling on the parent’s lap or in a bassinet are discounted from the full adult fare.
 When booking online, a request for a bassinet can be made in the Passenger Details section.

-Please note: The Emirates Unaccompanied Minor service is not available in conjunction with a discounted child ticket—a full adult fare must be purchased.
+Please Note: the Emirates Unaccompanied Minor service is not available in conjunction with a discounted 'child' ticket—a full adult fare must be purchased.

 Please contact your local Emirates office to book an unaccompanied minor.

-Children between 5 and 11 years old who are traveling in a different cabin class from their parent or guardian are also considered unaccompanied minors and need to fly on an adult fare.
-They will only be considered accompanied if they are traveling in the same cabin class with a passenger over 16 years old.
+Children between 5 and 11 years old who are travelling in a different cabin class from their parent or guardian are also considered unaccompanied minors and need to fly on an adult fare.
+They will only be considered accompanied if they are travelling in the same cabin class with a passenger over 16 years old.
 For the comfort of other passengers, we do ask that visits between cabins be kept to a minimum.

-Any person 2 years or older must occupy a seat when traveling on Emirates.
+Any person 2 years or older must occupy a seat when travelling on Emirates.
 Therefore, any infant who reaches the age of 2 after the commencement of the journey must pay the applicable child fare and is required to occupy a seat for that part of the journey.

-Where a passenger travels as an infant on the outward journey and as a child on the onward/return journey, applicable infant fare will apply for the outward journey and child fare for the onward/return flights.
+Where a passenger travels as an infant on the outward journey and as a child on the onward/ return journey, applicable infant fare will apply for the outward journey and child fare for the onward/return flights.
 This cannot be booked online and should be booked through your local Emirates office.